BackSpace47/main/README.md

 Placable Potions

-MF AKA Magic flux (compatible with nexus from AM2, and Potentia from Thaumcraft[Works Like Herba In A Lamp Of Growth Almost]) RF Backwards Comaptable 1RF = 4 MF

 Tesla Power transfer

+MF AKA Magic flux (compatible with nexus from AM2, and Potentia from Thaumcraft[Works Like Herba In A Lamp Of Growth Almost])

+RF Backwards Comaptable 1RF = 4 MF

+AND MUCH MUCH MORE!!